When the Plan Isn’t Coming Together

 Pick a Starting Place, Any Starting Place

-In this case, I need to pick one of the many projects I have on my Trello Putting my plan on Trelloboard, set due dates, and get moving.
+In this case, I need to pick one of the many projects I have on my Trello board, set due dates, and get moving.
 I’ve succeeded in reaching my latest goal of having blogs scheduled at least 3 weeks in advance.
 I was stuck at 2 for a long time, but if I flip the switch, I can give myself credit, instead for managing to stay at least 2 weeks ahead for the last few months.
 In fact, it was when I did recognize my accomplishment that I was able to break the plateau and reach my next goal.

 Goal setting, I’ve found, is the same for work as it is for life.
 When I want to release weight, I have to avoid the urge to beat myself up for missing goals, or worse, going backwards.
 When I’m patient and loving with myself, my progress is remarkable.
 I’ve done the same with projects over the years.